-I investigate how uncertainty about environmental policy affects investment and emissions at coal-fired power plants.
+Legal challenges and transitions of political power cause the future of regulatory policies to be uncertain.
+In this article, I investigate how uncertainty about environmental policy affects investment and emissions at coal-fired power plants.
 I exploit a legal challenge to the Clean Air Interstate Rule (CAIR) that created variation in the probability that individual plants would need to comply with the new policy.
+I use a difference-in-differences approach to compare pollution reductions at power plants located in states subject to more uncertainty to plants in states that that were not.
 I find that plants with a lower probability of being regulated invested in fewer capital-intensive pollution controls and reduced pollution by less overall.
-After the court ruled to enforce CAIR, many of these plants switched to capital-intensive pollution controls.
-Regulatory uncertainty increased compliance costs by \$386 million.
+Many of these plants did switch to capital-intensive pollution controls after the court upheld CAIR.
+Regulatory uncertainty increased compliance costs by \$252 million by delaying efficient investments.